Duns Scotus Honors Program

 Eligibility

-To be eligible to apply for the Duns Scotus Honors Fellows program as an incoming first-year student, you must qualify as a Presidential or Trustee Scholar or complete the application link below.
+To be eligible to apply for the Duns Scotus Honors Program as an incoming first-year student, you must qualify as a Presidential or Trustee Scholar or complete the application link below.
 Transfer or current USF students can also apply using the application link below.

 To Apply

-Contact bjones@stfrancis.edu with questions or to express your interest in the program.
-For students who are not Presidential or Trustee Scholars, apply through the application link below.
-The Duns Scotus program director will contact you to schedule an interview after you apply.
+For students who HAVE NOT been awarded a USF Presidential or Trustee Scholarship yet, please apply using the application link below.
+The program director will contact you to schedule an interview after you apply.

 Questions?

-With questions, contact Brady Jones, advisor of the Duns Scotus Honors Program, at bjones@stfrancis.edu.
+With questions, contact Brady Jones, Duns Scotus Honors Program director, at bjones@stfrancis.edu.